Case Study: How Inktober Helped Shape My Creative Journey

 Looking back, I can see the ideas I had back then, but I also recognize the frustrations and doubts that came with finishing each piece.

 You could say this is a case study of sorts.
 I took three ink illustrations from Inktober 2018—each depicting female portraits—and recreated them as digital illustrations in my current 2024 style.
 I fixed proportions, added extra details like patterns, and enjoyed the process immensely.
-Not only was it a trip down memory lane (six years ago!), but it also reinforced the fundamentals: proportions, balance, and composition—things I’m still refining today.
+Not only did it bring back memories from six years ago, but it also reaffirmed the fundamental principles of proportions, balance, and composition, which I continue to refine today.

 I plan to revisit more of my older work and share those updates, too.
-As I mentioned in Treasure Found: An Art Journey, Chapter 3: “Practice, Practice, Practice”—reimagining your work can be an integral part of your creative process.
-And for October 2024, it’s definitely a part of mine.
+As I mention in Treasure Found: An Art Journey, Chapter 3: “Practice, Practice, Practice”—reimagining your work can be an integral part of your creative process.